Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “What is Zydeco?” Thanks for WONDERing with us, WonderTeam!

-If you’re down on the bayou and you hear the sweet sound of music, there’s a good chance you may by hearing Zydeco!
-What exactly is Zydeco music?
+Have you ever spent time down on the bayou?
+Did you hear the sweet sound of music as you moved through the marsh?
+If so, there’s a good chance you heard zydeco!
+What is zydeco music?
 Let’s head to Louisiana to find out!

-The words “les haricots” for “the snap beans” were pronounced as “Zydeco” in the regional dialect.
+The words les haricots for “the snap beans” sounded like “zydeco” in the local dialect.
 And the rest, as they say, is history!

-Today, Zydeco music is still popular, and it continues to accept influence from other popular types of music, such as pop, soul and reggae.
-Zydeco is considered party music, because it is so lively and fun to dance to.
-The next time you have a party, consider playing some Zydeco music!
+Today, zydeco music is still popular.
+It continues to be shaped by other types of music, such as pop, soul, and reggae.
+Zydeco is fun to dance to, so it’s commonly played at parties.
+The next time you hang out with friends, think about playing some zydeco music!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.2, CCRA.L.1, CCRA.L.2